WASdev/tool.swagger.docgen/README.md

 # tool.swagger.docgen

-Provides a tool for generating Swagger documents for web applications.
+Swaggerdocgen Maven Plug-in provides a tool for generating Swagger documents for you web applications.
+The Swaggerdocgen Maven Plug-in 1.0 release is available on the [Maven central] (http://search.maven.org/#search%7Cga%7C1%7Cswaggerdocgen) repository.
+Alternatively, you can refer to [Installation] (#installation) section and follow the steps to install the plug-in in your local repository.

+*Note:* When using the swaggerdocgen: goals, it is assumed that the package phase is already done.
+The Plugin is not responsible for packaging the web application into WAR.

 ## Installation

-Use Maven 2.x or 3.x to build the Swaggerdocgen plugin.
+Use Maven 3.x to build the Swaggerdocgen plug-in.

 1. Clone the repository
    ```sh